 Patients trust your opinion, so they want to hear your thoughts on the products they use.
 In fact, product recommendations account for nearly one-third (31 percent) of eCommerce site revenues, according to Barilliance.

 For example, an ophthalmologist might share a review of a new brand of contact lenses or compare and contrast two popular brands.
-This adds value because it can help patients make an informed decision on the best product for their needs.
+Utilizing this blog format adds value because it can help patients make an informed decision on the best product for their needs.

 Some 96 percent of people have watched an explainer video to learn more about a product or service, according to Wyzowl.
 Additionally, 68 percent of people say watching a short video is the way they’d most prefer to learn about a new product or service.

 The demand for video content is clear.
-Online marketing for doctors must engage and inform, so posting videos to your blog is an ideal way to market your products and services because it’s what people want.
+Online marketing for doctors must engage and inform, so formatting your blog for posting videos is an ideal way to market your products and services because it’s what people want.

 YouTube 101: An introduction to video marketing for doctors

 Chances are, patients ask you many of the same questions over and over.
-Turning this into a blog post — or several — is smart because there’s clearly a demand for it and it’s relatively easy for you to create.
+Turning this into a blog format for a post — or several — is smart because there’s clearly a demand for it and it’s relatively easy for you to create.

 For example, a pediatrician might dedicate a blog post to FAQs for bringing an infant home from the hospital.
 You can direct existing patients to this, and it will also be found by prospective patients searching online for the topic at hand.